 - Everett Middle School: Public middle school in the Castro.

 - McKinley Elementary: Public elementary school in the Castro.

 - SF CASA: A nonprofit dedicating to protecting and serving local children in foster care.

 - The 15 Association: A gay male BDSM association

 Since 1998, the Castro Street Fair has raised $1.5M for community beneficiaries like these.
 They also maintain the Rainbow Pride Flag that flies in Harvey Milk Plaza.

-Remember, the fair will be in full swing this Sunday, October 3 from 11am-6pm!
+Remember, the Castro Street Fair will be in full swing on Sunday, October 2 from 11am-6pm.
 In order to avoid parking nightmares, the fair recommends taking Muni on the K, L, M, and T lines which all stop at the Castro Station.
 Be safe and have fun!

 Featured image: @CastroStFair via Twitter